Tuberculosis is spread mainly when people breathe air contaminated by a person who has active disease.

 People who have latent infection or tuberculosis that is not in their lungs or larynx do not expel bacteria into the air and cannot spread the infection.

 The progression of tuberculosis from latent infection to active disease varies greatly.
-Progression to active disease is far more likely and much faster in people with HIV infection and other conditions (including use of drugs) that weaken the immune system.
-If people with HIV infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more become infected with Mycobacterium tuberculosis, they have about a 10% chance of developing active disease each year.
-In contrast, people who have latent tuberculosis but do not have HIV infection have only a 5 to 10% chance of developing active disease during their lifetime.
+Progression to active disease is far more likely and much faster in people with HIV infection and other risk factors Active disease Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more .
+If people with HIV infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more become infected with Mycobacterium tuberculosis and are not receiving appropriate HIV treatment, they have about a 10% chance of developing active disease each year.
+In contrast, people who have latent tuberculosis but do not have HIV infection have about a 5 to 10% chance of developing active disease during their lifetime.

 In people with a fully functioning immune system, active tuberculosis is usually limited to the lungs (pulmonary tuberculosis).

-Extrapulmonary tuberculosis usually comes from pulmonary tuberculosis that has spread from the lungs through the blood to affect other parts of the body.
+Extrapulmonary tuberculosis (tuberculosis outside the lungs) usually results from pulmonary tuberculosis that has spread from the lungs through the blood to affect other parts of the body.
 As in the lungs, the infection may not cause disease, but the bacteria may remain dormant in a very small scar.
 Dormant bacteria in these scars can reactivate later in life, leading to symptoms related to the organs involved.

 Miliary tuberculosis Miliary Tuberculosis (TB) Miliary tuberculosis is a potentially life-threatening type of tuberculosis that occurs when a large number of the bacteria travel through the bloodstream and spread throughout the body.
 Tuberculosis... read more develops if a large number of the bacteria travel through the bloodstream and spread throughout the body.
 This type of tuberculosis may be life threatening.